-All events of the College and associated with the College have been cancelled for this semester.
-Where necessary, full refunds will be given.
+Most events of the College and associated with the College have been cancelled for the rest of the year.
+The exception is the Annual Lecture on August 24 with Dr Peter Orr which will proceed in a mode to be determined.
 If you have any questions, please contact us at email@example.com or 08 9228 9067.
 We look forward to a time in the future when Trinity can once again host events where people come for fellowship, learning, and inspiration.

 We asking all members of the Trinity community to refrain from visiting Trinity.

 There is new signage around the building encouraging heightened personal hygiene and social distancing.
 We are asking everyone who enters the building to abide by these guidelines.